B1nus/wezy/README.md

 - [ ] Multiple return and Multiple assign (This is also supported in webassembly already lmao)
 - [ ] Efficient swap algorithm with [xor](https://en.wikipedia.org/wiki/XOR_swap_algorithm).
 - [ ] Figure out reading and writing files in wasi (for the compiler to be able to be written in crust itself)
-- [ ] Decide if you want unsigned integers
+- [x] Decide if you want unsigned integers
-- [ ] Decide if you want error unions as values outside of being a function return type (Errors become more friendly if they are left out)
 - [ ] How would you structure your polynomial library in crust?
 Maybe there is room for improvement.
 - [ ] Decide if you want @compileError in crust.
 I think it's a great idea which solves the u64 p64 i64 problem.
 - [ ] Optional captures in if statements?